lkovari/lk-lib/projects/form-validation-monitor/README.md

 ## Description of the form-validation-monitor

-This npm contains an Angular form validation monitor tool. (lk-form-validation-monitor) The purpose of the Angular form validation monitor tool is, tho show in realtime the angular validation result (status, valid, invalid) and validation signals (pristine, dirty, touched, untouched) with the FormControl, FormGroup, FormArray value eg. of the three fundamental building blocks (FormControl, FormGroup, FormArray) of Angular forms.
-If the main form contains a complex building block eg. FormGroup or FormArray, the user if click on it, can recursively traverse the complex building block content.
+This npm contains an Angular form validation monitor tool. (lk-form-validation-monitor)

+The purpose of the Angular form validation monitor tool is, to show in realtime the angular validation result (status, valid, invalid) and validation signals (pristine, dirty, touched, untouched) with the _FormControl_, _FormGroup_, _FormArray_ value eg. of the three fundamental building blocks (_FormControl, FormGroup, FormArray_) of Angular forms.

+If the main form contains a complex building block eg. _FormGroup_ or _FormArray_, the user if click on it, can recursively traverse the complex building block content.

 Prerequisities is standard Template-Driven or Reactive (with former name model-driven) Angular forms.

 ## Usage of the  Form Validation Monitor selector: _lk-form-validation-monitor_

-_<lk-form-validation-monitor [mainFormGroup]="dataEntryForm"></lk-form-validation-monitor>_
+_<lk-form-validation-monitor [mainFormGroup]="dataEntryForm" [distanceFrom]="5"></lk-form-validation-monitor>_

-Where the dataEntryForm is the reference in the templae of the main form, _<form (ngSubmit)="onSubmit(dataEntryForm)" #dataEntryForm="ngForm" novalidate autocomplete="off">_
+Where the dataEntryForm is the reference in the templae of the main form,

+_<form (ngSubmit)="onSubmit(dataEntryForm)" #dataEntryForm="ngForm" novalidate autocomplete="off">_

 what we captured with ViewChild, eg.

 _@ViewChild('dataEntryForm', {static: true} ) dataEntryForm: NgForm | undefined;_

 Do not forget to import the _FormValidationMonitorModule_ into that module which contains the main form.